 How do I determine whether or not I should replace my AED?

-Choosing to replace an out of warranty defibrillator should include the following considerations:
+Choosing to replace an out of warranty AED should include the following considerations:

-1) Does the organization which owns the defibrillator have a standard in place for replacing items such computers, copy machines, telephones, and other technology when the warranty is up?
+1) Does the organization which owns the machine have a standard in place for replacing items such as computers, copy machines, telephones, and other technology when the warranty is up?

 a.
-Would that standard affect the decision to keep out of warranty defibrillators?
+Would that standard affect the decision to keep out of warranty AEDs?

 2) Is the ownership based on a mandate or a legal requirement?

 a.
-Because of the owner’s “risk in the public domain,” could an out of warranty defibrillator increase liability if an incident occurs and the outcome be unfavorable?
+Because of the owner’s “risk in the public domain,” could an out of warranty AED increase liability if an incident occurs and the outcome be unfavorable?

 b.
-Is the defibrillator still indemnified by the manufacturer after the warranty period ends?
+Is the machine still indemnified by the manufacturer after the warranty period ends?

-3) What is the condition of the defibrillator at the end of the warranty?
+3) What is the condition of the machine at the end of the warranty?

 a.
-The assessment should be based on the physical appearance of the defibrillator and could be used as a determination for replacement.
+The assessment should be based on the physical appearance of the AED and could be used as a determination for replacement.

 b.
 An AED that has suffered water or physical damage should be replaced.